rewgs/open-stage-control-ts/resources/docs/docs/widgets/canvas.md

     - `target`: id of the widget under the pointer, `"this"` if it's the canvas widget itself, `null` if no widget is under the pointer
     - `offsetX`, `offsetY`: touch coordinates in pixels, relative to `target`
     - `movementX`, `movementY`: movement of the pointer in pixels since the last event
-    - `pointerId`: unique identifier used to differenciates fingers in multitouch situation
+    - `pointerId`: unique identifier used to differenciate fingers in multitouch situation
     - `altKey`, `ctrlKey`, `shiftKey`: keyboard modifier states